RockyKev/reddit-web-scraper-cursor-1/docs/reddit-data-collection.md

 2. `reddit-fetch.ts` retrieves data from Reddit API
 3. `reddit-scraper.ts` processes the raw data into domain models
 4. `reddit-storage.ts` persists the data to PostgreSQL
+5. `post-ranker.ts` calculates post rankings and scores
+6. `keyword-extractor.ts` extracts and analyzes keywords
+7. `user-tracker.ts` updates user statistics and contributions

 ## Testing Guidelines
 - Unit tests for each component
 - Integration tests for the complete data flow
 - Mock Reddit API responses for testing
 - Database transaction rollback in tests
+- Test data generation for ranking and analysis

 ## Best Practices
 - Implement proper error handling and logging
 - Use TypeScript for type safety
 - Follow the single responsibility principle
 - Maintain clear separation of concerns
 - Document all public methods and interfaces
+- Cache frequently accessed data
+- Use environment variables for configuration
+- Implement proper rate limiting